Google Analytics is an important part of reaching your Search Engine Optimization goals and monitoring your ongoing SEO.

-Google Analytics is a full-featured web analytics package where you gather, view, and analyse data about your website traffic and use these statistics to improve your website usability and functionality.
+Google Analytics is a full-featured web analytics package where you gather, view, and analyze data about your website traffic and use these statistics to improve your website usability and functionality.
 You have spent a lot of money in creating your website – understanding how customers are interacting with, and navigating your site is critical to generating a return on that investment.

 As well as measuring your top landing pages and web traffic, here are 6 Google Analytics tools and reports that you may not have even known existed.

 Benchmark tool: The Benchmark Tool does exactly that; benchmarks your websites against similar websites.
 By enabling benchmarking in Google Analytics, you can view valuable data for similar sites within your category.
 You will be able to compare the following:

 - New Visits data